tsnellgrove/dark_castle2/castle_to_do2.md

 					- DONE: improve on 'press any key to restart' interstitial?
 Maybe move pwd reset to near bottom? (i.e. if 'id' exist: <...> else:)
 					- DONE: moved 'if id is in session' to just above 'if start_of_game == True'... now I'm wondering... do I really need start of game??
 Is there ever a case where it's not start of game and fresh variable assignment??
 Can I just make the "start of game run" a continuatio of the variable assignment "if"?
 					- DONE: Wondering if I can consolidate the 2 interpreter_text calls just before the 'return rneder_template'... at the end of the day there really only seem to be 2 choices... either game_over == True, in which case we flash "Hit Restart"... or game_over == False... in which case we need to call interpreter_text...
-				- update flow model with any changes!!
+				- DONE: update flow model with any changes!!
 Keep this accurate!!

 			- 2.4.x update CSS and jinja
 				- Build CSS-style sheet
 				- CSS: How to set right margins??
 				- CSS: Stone background similar to zork for showcase?
 				- CSS: flash text blue (this is harder than I thought - requires some deep CSS)
-				- Flask: fix Small error where you have to enter command twice upon restart
-				- Consider implementing word wrap in jinja template wordwrap() rather than hard coded in dc22_interpreter printtw()
 			- Someday - tab for readme and github link
 				- Someday - tab for feedback
 				- Custom google email for feedback?
+			- Maybe - update to nice bootstrap template??
+		-2.5.x
 			- Someday - provide scrolling log of past moves
-			- Maybe - update to nice bootstrap template
-		-2.5.x
-			- Someday - fresh repo with only the needed code
 			- Someday - update doc!
 			- What is the preferred response to an entry after 'Quit' but before 'Restart'?
 Maybe cache quit output??
 Or don't bother?
 				- Could hid form and 'Submit' in this case?
 				- Or, perhaps better, could pop 'id' upon end_of_game == True
 			- end_of_game is sort of strange... it is a local session variable in main(); but it is also a key-value pair in state_dict, which is also a session variable, and which I pass to interpreter_text... and in interpreter() is only exists in state_dict... strange
+			- Consider implementing word wrap in jinja template wordwrap() rather than hard coded in dc22_interpreter printtw()
+			- Someday - fresh repo with only the needed code

  *** Flask Flow Pseudo-Code Analysis ***